valerykalashnikov/schat/README.md

 }, false)
 ```

-if your want some smiles, schat supports :), :(, :D, ;) emoticons out of the box.
+Schat supports :), :(, :D, ;) emoticons out of the box.
-You have to style your smiles using classes with "emoticon" preffix like:
+You have to style your smiles using classes with "emoticon" preffix:
 ```
 	.emoticon-grin { background-position: 0 0; }
 	.emoticon-smile { background-position: -18px 0; }